Summary

 Text value with smart quotes

-Text values needed to be quotes with straight double quotes (i.e. "apple").
+Text values needed to be quoted with straight double quotes (i.e. "apple").
 If "smart" (sometimes called "curly") quotes are used, Excel won't interpret these as quotes at all and will instead return #NAME?

 =LEN(“apple”) // returns #NAME?

-To fix, simply replace the smart quotes with straight quotes:
+To fix this problem, simply replace the smart quotes with straight quotes:

 =LEN("apple") // returns 5